AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/manage-administrators.md

 1. Select one or more admin roles from the **[!UICONTROL Admin Rights]** section.

-   For admin types like product administrator, product profile administrator, and user group administrator, select the specific products, profiles, and groups respectively.
+   For roles such as product administrator, product profile administrator, and user group administrator, select the specific products, profiles, and groups respectively.

    ![global admin console add admin](../assets/global-admin-console-add-admin-detail.png)